neomedia6989/docs-2/docs/troubleshooting/index.md

 ### On a PC (Windows)

 1. Open the Start menu and click on the Settings icon (gear icon / :fontawesome-solid-gear: ).
-2. Click on "Network & Internet".
+2. Click on 'Network & Internet'.
-3. Click on "Change adapter options".
+3. Click on 'Change adapter options'.
-4. Right-click on the network connection you want to change and select "Properties".
+4. Right-click on the network connection you want to change and select 'Properties'.
-5. Scroll down and select "Internet Protocol Version 4 (TCP/IPv4)" and click on "Properties".
+5. Scroll down and select 'Internet Protocol Version 4 (TCP/IPv4)' and click on 'Properties'.
 6. Select "Use the following DNS server addresses" and enter 1.1.1.1 and 1.0.0.1 or 8.8.8.8 and 8.8.4.4 for Cloudflare or Google DNS respectively.
 7. Click on "OK" to save the changes.

 ### On a Mac

-1. Click on the Apple menu and select "System Preferences".
+1. Click on the Apple menu and select 'System Preferences'.
-2. Click on "Network".
+2. Click on 'Network'.
-3. Select the network connection you want to change and click on "Advanced".
+3. Select the network connection you want to change and click on 'Advanced'.
-4. Click on the "DNS" tab.
+4. Click on the 'DNS' tab.
-5. Click on the "+" button to add a new DNS server and enter 1.1.1.1 and 1.0.0.1 or 8.8.8.8 and 8.8.4.4 for Cloudflare or Google DNS respectively.
+5. Click on the '+' button to add a new DNS server and enter 1.1.1.1 and 1.0.0.1 or 8.8.8.8 and 8.8.4.4 for Cloudflare or Google DNS respectively.
-6. Click on "OK" to save the changes.
+6. Click on 'OK' to save the changes.

 ### On a Smart TV

 Note that the steps may vary depending on your TV brand and model.

-1. Press the "Menu" button on your remote.
+1. Press the 'Menu' button on your remote.
-2. Go to "Settings" or "Network Settings".
+2. Go to 'Settings' or 'Network Settings'.
-3. Select "DNS Settings" or "Manual DNS Settings".
+3. Select 'DNS Settings' or 'Manual DNS Settings'.
 4. Enter 1.1.1.1 and 1.0.0.1 or 8.8.8.8 and 8.8.4.4 for Cloudflare or Google DNS respectively.
 5. Save the changes and restart your TV.